eizedev/AirConnect-Synology/README.md

   - The *AirConnect application logfile* is located at `/volume1/airconnect/log/airconnect.log` (default location)
     - This is a symlink of `/volume1/@appstore/AirConnect/log/airconnect.log`
   - You can open it using the Synology **FileStation** by navigating to `airconnect` - `log`
-    - You can also open it after login with ssh to your NAS/Router: `sudo /usr/syno/bin/synopkg log AirConnect` or by using a command line utility like `more` (`more /volume1/airconnect/log/airconnect`) `tail` (`tail -100 /volume1/airconnect/log/airconnect`).
+    - You can also open it after login with ssh to your NAS/Router: `sudo /usr/syno/bin/synopkg log AirConnect`
+    - or by using a command line utility like
+      - **more** (`more /volume1/airconnect/log/airconnect`)
+      - **tail** (`tail -100 /volume1/airconnect/log/airconnect`)
     - If you get a `permission denied`, you should use the full path, f.e. `more /volume1/@appstore/AirConnect/log/airconnect.log`
   - This log file is written by the AirConnect-Synology package.
-All log entries of the AirConnect application (airupnp + aircast) are also written into this log file.
+    - All log entries of the AirConnect application (airupnp + aircast) are also written into this log file.
   - This is the first place to look for errors.
 - **Synology Service Log File**
   - The *synology dsm package logfile* ist located at `/var/log/packages/AirConnect.log`